pashamakhilkumarreddy/golang-react-todo/client/README.md

-# React OpenAPI
+# React Golang Todo

-This project is a React OpenAPI project built with React (Vite + Typescript + SWC), a framework designed for efficient and scalable UI applications.
+This project is a React Golang Todo project built with React (Vite + Typescript + SWC), a framework designed for efficient and scalable UI applications.
 It also employs Docker for containerization, NVM for managing Node.js versions.

 ## Prerequisites